 Cash and cash equivalents include cash in hand, balances with RBI, balances with other banks (including Fixed deposits) and money at call and short notice.

 Figures in brackets indicate cash outflow.

-The accompanying notes form an integral part of these financial statements As per our report of even date or M.P.
-Chitale & Co. hartered Accountants
+The accompanying notes form an integral part of these financial statements As per our report of even date

-Murtuza Vajihi Partner
+For M.P.
+Chitale & Co.
+Chartered Accountants NUMBA

-Place : Mumbai
+Murtuza Vajihi Partner Place : Mumbai